Mudderr/mudder.github.io/README.md

 # mudder.github.io
 ## Here will most of my future projects go
-### as of now i am making my own website where i will share my scenepacks for fellow editors
+### Newbie programmer whos having a lot of fun :) I go to school where i learn programming but this is for all of my personal projects, aka non school work!